 There are eleven UNESCO World Heritage Sites in Belgium.
-If that surprises you, then you’ll be even more surprised when you read that the actual number of sites exceeds fifty.
+If that surprises you, then you’ll be even more surprised when you read that the actual number of UNESCO sites in Belgium exceeds fifty.
 That’s because, even though the thirteen Flemish béguinages are spread out across Flanders, Belgium’s Dutch-speaking northern part, they count as only one world heritage site.

-Same with the 32 (!)
+It's the same with the 32 (!)
 Belgian belfries that dot the country.
 Despite being situated in 32 different cities or towns, they are considered to be just one UNESCO World Heritage Site, officially known as the “Belfries of Belgium and France”.

-Belfries are unique to the northwestern European region that encompasses Belgium, northern France and the southern Netherlands.
-Unlike in, for example, England, Germany and Italy, medieval cities in this particular region chose to focus on building belfries, rather than city halls.
-They came to symbolize the power of autonomous cities, their prosperity and their economic influence.
+Belfries are unique to the northwestern European region that encompasses Belgium, northern France, and the southern Netherlands.
+Unlike in, for example, England, Germany, and Italy, medieval cities in this particular region chose to focus on building belfries, rather than city halls.
+They came to symbolize the power of autonomous cities, their prosperity, and their economic influence.

 Generally speaking, the cityscape of an old Belgian city features three major towers: the keep, which was the home of the lords; the bell tower, the symbol of the church; and the belfry, showcasing the influence of the local government.
 Sometimes the bell tower of a church was the city’s belfry, as is shown in a couple of examples below.

-The following list of UNESCO World Heritage belfries in Belgium includes not only belfries, but also a couple of church towers that, in addition to being significant religious buildings, served as alarm bell towers or watch towers.
+The following list of UNESCO World Heritage belfries in Belgium includes not only belfries but also a couple of church towers that, in addition to being significant religious buildings, served as alarm bell towers or watchtowers.

 10 Impressive UNESCO World Heritage Belfries in Belgium